 New technology doesn’t start out as accessible to everyone.
 The Rocketpunk Manifesto blog has provided a simple, handy model for considering how it spreads and becomes more accessible.

-First comes the experimental phase, in which the technology is unusual, unreliable, and only in the hands of a select few - think modern spaceflight.
-Then comes the government / megacorp stage, when the technology is mature and reliable enough to be replicated but costs so much that only huge organisations such as powerful nations can have it, as is currently the case for submarines.
-This is followed by a stage in which it’s accessible for commercial purposes and private ownership by the super rich, like owning an airliner.
-Finally the technology becomes available to private individuals, becoming ubiquitous, as smartphones have done in the past decade.
+First comes the experimental phase, in which the technology is unusual, unreliable, and only in the hands of a select few – think modern spaceflight.
+Then comes the government/megacorp stage, when the technology is mature and reliable enough to be replicated but costs so much that only huge organizations such as powerful nations can have it, as is currently the case for submarines.
+This is followed by a stage in which it’s accessible for commercial purposes and private ownership by the super-rich, like owning an airliner.
+Finally, the technology becomes available to private individuals, becoming ubiquitous, as smartphones have done in the past decade.